Development and Society in Panama

 By and large, Panamanians enjoy good health.
 Clean drinking water (a legacy of the Panama Canal Company’s strict hygiene standards) is available to most people, and the number of disease-related illnesses is way down.
 In fact, there has not been a single report of yellow fever since 1974, of polio since 1972, of cholera since 1993, or of diphtheria since 1981.
 Panamanians have access to moderately healthy food, although most grocery stores still aren’t stocked with huge amounts of vegetables.
 The government provides public health care (there are private sector options as well) and runs a competent school system.
 All of these factors have led to a life expectancy of 78 years, on par with that of the U.S.

-Panama’s economy has posted GDP growth greater than 7 percent in recent years and historically has had low inflation rates.
+Panama’s government and economy has posted GDP growth greater than 7 percent in recent years and, historically, has had low inflation rates.
 Much of the country’s boom is owed to construction projects, including the expansion of the Panama Canal and an urban metro system, both of which are marked for completion in 2014.
 The Colón Free Zone (the second-largest free-trade zone in the world) also brings in sizeable revenues, as does international banking in the country’s capital.
 The Panamanian government is courting businesses and developers with incentives such as waiving property taxes for investors.
 At the same time, the government is also promoting extensive mining, hydroelectric, and tourism projects across the country.

 Many of these projects threaten conservation efforts.
 Roads are being built through forests, mangroves are being removed, and some farmers continue to use slash-and-burn agriculture.